timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-7.md

 If any of the named drow were killed in chapter 1, they have been replaced by other drow with similar statistics.

-On her first turn in combat, Ilvara casts conjure animals to summon two giant spider to fight alongside the drow, while Asha casts <fetch-data type="spell">spirit guardians</fetch-data> on herself and concentrates to maintain it.
-The other drow cast <fetch-data type="spell">darkness</fetch-data> to hinder ranged attackers before closing to melee.
+On her first turn in combat, Ilvara casts conjure animals to summon two giant spider to fight alongside the drow, while Asha casts <wc-fetch type="spell">spirit guardians</wc-fetch> on herself and concentrates to maintain it.
+The other drow cast <wc-fetch type="spell">darkness</wc-fetch> to hinder ranged attackers before closing to melee.
 Shoor protects Ilvara, while Jorlan makes no effort to protect his fellow drow.
-Ilvara prefers to strike from a distance with her <fetch-data type="item">tentacle rod</fetch-data>, or cast spells such as <fetch-data type="spell">poison spray</fetch-data> and <fetch-data type="spell">ray of sickness</fetch-data>.
+Ilvara prefers to strike from a distance with her <wc-fetch type="item">tentacle rod</wc-fetch>, or cast spells such as <wc-fetch type="spell">poison spray</wc-fetch> and <wc-fetch type="spell">ray of sickness</wc-fetch>.

 If Ilvara loses more than half her hit points, she attempts to summon a yochlol demon.